Notes on linearly H-closed spaces and od-selection principles: Abstract

 \section{Abstract}

-{A space is called linearly H-closed iff any chain cover possesses a dense member.
+{A space is called linearly H-closed if and only if any chain cover possesses a dense member.
 This property lies strictly between feeble compactness and H-closedness.
-While regular H-closed spaces are compact, there are linearly H-closed spaces which are even collectionwise normal and Fr\'echet-Urysohn.
+While regular H-closed spaces are compact, there are non-compact linearly H-closed spaces which are even collectionwise normal and Fr\'echet-Urysohn.
 We give examples in other classes, and ask whether there is a first countable normal linearly H-closed non-compact space in {\bf ZFC}.
-We show that {\bf PFA} implies a negative answer if the space is moreover either locally separable or locally compact and locally ccc.
-Ostaszewski space (built with $\diamondsuit$) is an example which is even perfectly normal.
+We show that {\bf PFA} implies a negative answer if the space is moreover either locally separable or both locally compact and locally ccc.
+An Ostaszewski space (built with $\diamondsuit$) is an example which is even perfectly normal.
 We also investigate Menger-like properties for the class of od-covers, that is, covers whose members are open and dense.}